Medical Alert Info

 No nitrous oxide (genetic testing indicates dangersous interactions)

-Local anesthesia does not work on this patient.
+Local anesthesia does NOT work on this patient.
 Due to Ehlers Danlos Syndrome (local anesthesia dissipates too quickly through the tissue).

 CURRENT PRESCRIPTIONS: